ShipEngine/shipengine-js/docs/addresses.md

 ## Query an Address

-If you want a list of exceptions along with address normalization, you can use the `queryAddress`.
+If you want a list of exceptions along with address normalization, you can use the `queryAddress` method.

 --- query address
 ```ts